pulibrary/pulibrary.github.io/_posts/2023-11-08-migrating-postgres-via-replication.md

 Almost everyone on the internet recommends the dump-and-restore method of migrating or recreating postgresql databases.
 But it's not always the best method.
 For a really large database, logical replication works with less downtime by doing most of the work while your old database is still in use.

-In our next post we will describe the detailed steps we took to set up logical replication, migrate our database, and set up warm standbys for the new database servers.
+In our [next post](2024-01-31-figgy-migration-details) we describe the detailed steps we took to set up logical replication, migrate our database, and set up warm standbys for the new database servers.